 Mind made up, she headed towards the compound hoping that her lack of escort would be forgiven.

 Lachlan wasn’t sure what to think when his guards first announced the arrival of the lone human girl.
-While he knew her to be insolent she had done well to follow their rules every day she was allowed to enter the compound so her blatant disregard for them in that moment, to enter the compound with a Fae escort, was startling enough to gain her an audience.
+While he knew her to be insolent she had done well to follow their rules every day she was allowed to enter the compound so her blatant disregard for them in that moment, to enter the compound without a Fae escort, was startling enough to gain her an audience.

 “Kenzi?”
 Not getting an immediate response from the trembling girl he looked her over quickly, he saw no sign of blood but the little thing was beyond upset.
 Perhaps the Norns gift had a new side effect, hopefully one they could better track than the ones already in evidence.
 “Kenzi?”